keflavich/blog/content/casa-incorrect-number-of-bytes.rst

 This is only quasi-repeatable.
-For spw4, it happened after the 8th Major Cycle the first time, then the 6th Major Cycle the second time
+For spw4, it happened after the 8th Major Cycle the first time, then the 6th Major Cycle the second time.
+By repeating the cleans over and over, I was able to eventually get the results to converge.
+It looks like these crashes are sporadic but don't affect the data.